 3. Review Content Performance

 Content is the backbone of a successful Inbound Campaign.
-Our goal with this step is to get a holistic view of the different content resources and how they are fairing.
-Reviewing the current status of your content will allow you to upgrade your assets.
-This can be done through information updates, changes in format or gating content.
+Our goal with this step is to get a holistic view of the different content resources and how they are performing.
+Reviewing the current status of your content will allow you to update and upgrade your assets.
+This can be done through information updates, changes in format, or gating content.
 Before you begin, make sure to review your metrics and qualitative feedback against your business goals and content strategy.
 This will give you a clear, data-driven direction moving forward.

-For online assets, you may use tools like Google Analytics, HubSpot, Youtube, other social media platforms, email software and your company's customer relationship management tool or CRM.
-For offline assets, interview the people in your company and your customers.
-Find out how they use the content, which resources do they refer to the most and which assets they find most helpful when approaching prospects.
+For online assets, you may use tools like Google Analytics, Google Search Console, HubSpot, SEMRush, other social media platforms, email software, and your company's customer relationship management tool or CRM.
+For offline assets, interview your customer-facing teams.
+Find out how they use the content, which resources do they refer to the most, and which assets they find most helpful when approaching prospects.

 4. Recommend Upgrades